mtpan/LASO/README.md

 ![](https://github.com/mtpan/LASO/blob/master/four_variable_CAPE.png)

+*One question that arises from this: answers "Never", "sometimes", "Often", and "Always" are treated as numeric value 1 to 4 in the regression model, will it affect the results and interpretability?*

 ### Chapman Anhedonia

 - The Revised Physical Anhedonia Scale (Chapman & Chapman,1978) (61 items) assesses a self-reported deficit in the ability to experience pleasure from typically pleasurable physical stimuli such as food, sex, and settings (e.g., “Beautiful scenery